CAR T-Cell Immunotherapy for Leukemia and Lymphoma (PLAT)

 - AML, T-cell ALL and B-cell ALL: HA-1 is a phase 1 clinical trial testing a type of T-cell therapy for children and young adults with relapsed or refractory acute leukemia or leukemia that does not respond to treatment after a donor stem cell transplant.

-- Solid tumors: STRIvE-01 is a phase 1 clinical trial testing T-cell therapy in children and young adults with relapsed or refractory solid tumors that express the protein EGFR.
+- Solid tumors: STRIvE-01 and -02 are phase 1 clinical trials testing T-cell therapy in children and young adults with relapsed or refractory solid tumors that express the protein EGFR or B7H3.